Jaacky/sorcery-wiki/Simple-Password-Authentication.md

 At this point we'll add the sorcery gem into the Gemfile, and 'bundle install'.
+In the app's Gemfile, add:

+    gem 'sorcery'

 We'll start building the app by running this generator added by sorcery: